DennisSonntag/fieldScheduler/README.md

 # Finished Todos
+-   If a school has no field and no alt field they can only play on other teams fields aka away games only

 -   Filter by field
     -   Double
     -   Single
     -   None
     -   Alt (If alt is selected show the below)
         -   Cru
         -   Irish